Adobe-Marketing-Cloud/aep-sdks-documentation/resources/upgrading-to-aep/manual-lifecycle-implementation.md

 In the Experience Platform SDK, all Lifecycle implementation must be done manually.
 This page provides a suggested implementation of Lifecycle.
 The correct implementation for Lifecycle should ultimately be determined by the app developer.

 {% hint style="danger" %}
-In version 4 of the iOS SDK, this implementation was done for your automatically.
+In version 4 of the iOS SDK, this implementation was completed automatically.

 When upgrading to the Experience Platform SDK, you must add code to continue collecting Lifecycle metrics.
 {% endhint %}